mengru-zhang-2357/Assignment4_ShinyApp/README.md

 - The animated global map demonstrates steady improvements in access to safe drinking water over the past two decades, yet significant disparities persist.
 Sub-Saharan Africa remains the most affected region, with many countries showing less than 50% access to safely managed water.
 -	The scatter plots show a clear positive association between safe water access and life expectancy, highlighting how clean water is linked to improved population health outcomes.
 -	In Sub-Saharan Africa, over two-thirds of households rely on women or girls to collect water.
 In many countries, they spend more than 30 minutes per trip, reducing time for education and work while increasing risks of injury and gender-based violence.
--	Countries with higher access to safe water also show lower rates of adolescent girls out of school, suggesting that improving water infrastructure can have cascading benefits for the social determinants of health including education status.
+-	Countries with higher access to safe water also show lower rates of adolescent girls being out of school, suggesting that improving water infrastructure can have cascading benefits for the social determinants of health including education status.

 ## Collaboration and Roles
 This project was completed collaboratively using GitHub branching and pull requests.